jewelsofthought/neshama/site/posts/freedom/week_5/hod_malkuth.md

 <h3>Reflections</h3>

-“I am the being through whom the Consciousness of Spirit experiences this reality.
-With my physical form, I carry the Blessing of Spirit into the world.
-My inner being expands to receive the abundant Light flowing into me.
-I endeavour to express this Light in ways that support [true healing] Truth in this world.”{.abstract}
+"I am the being through whom the Consciousness of Spirit experiences this reality.
+With this physical form I carry  Spirit into the world.
+My being expands to receive the Light flowing into me.
+I endeavour to express this Light in ways that support Life in this world."{.abstract}